Keith Hunter Jesperson: Victims

 Jesperson's first known victim was Taunja Bennett on 21 January 1990, near Portland, Oregon, United States.
 He introduced himself to Bennett at a bar and invited her to a house he was renting.
 After getting in an argument with Bennett, he strangled her to death with his hands and disposed of her body.

-On 30 August 1992, the currently unidentified body of a woman Jesperson had raped and strangled was found near Blythe, California, United States.
+On 30 August 1992, the currently-unidentified body of a woman Jesperson had raped and strangled was found near Blythe, California, United States.
 Jesperson gives the Jane Doe's name as Claudia.
 A month later, in Turlock, California, the body of Cynthia Lyn Rose was discovered.
 Jesperson claims Rose was a sex worker who entered his truck at a truck stop while he slept.
 His fourth victim was another sex worker, Laurie Ann Pentland of Salem, Oregon, whose body was found in November 1992.
 According to Jesperson, Pentland attempted to double the fee she charged for the sex he had been engaged in with her.
 She threatened to call the police, and he strangled her.

 Jesperson killed his next victim in June 1993 in Santa Nella, California.
-She was a previously-unidentified woman named Patricia Skiple, who, he claimed, was named "Carla" or "Cindy".
+She was a previously unidentified woman named Patricia Skiple, who, he claimed, was named "Carla" or "Cindy".
 Police originally considered her death a drug overdose.
 In September 1994, another Jane Doe was found in Crestview, Florida.
-Jesperson claims that her name was Susanne.
+Jesperson had previously said that her name was Suzanne, and she was identified as Suzanne L. Kjellenberg on October 3, 2023.
+Jesperson's seventh victim was Angela Subrize, 21, who was killed in Cheyenne, Wyoming, on January 27, 1995.

-Jesperson was arrested on 30 March 1995 for the murder of Julie Winningham.
+Jesperson was arrested on 30 March 1995 for the murder of Julie Winningham, who was killed near Washougal, Washington.
 He had been questioned by police a week before, but they had no grounds to arrest him after he refused to talk.
 In the days following, Jesperson decided that he was certainly going to be arrested, and after two suicide attempts turned himself in hoping it would result in leniency during his sentencing.
 While in custody, Jesperson began revealing details of his killings and making claims of many others, most of which he later recanted.
 A few days before his arrest, he wrote a letter to his brother in which he confessed to having killed eight people over the course of five years.
 This led police agencies in several states to reopen old cases, many of which were found to be possible victims of Jesperson.

 Although Jesperson at one point claimed to have had as many as 160 victims, only the eight women killed in Washington, Oregon, California, Florida, Nebraska, and Wyoming have been confirmed.
 He is serving three consecutive life sentences at the Oregon State Penitentiary in Salem.
 In September 2009, Jesperson was indicted in Riverside County, California, on murder charges; he was extradited in December 2009.
 He was convicted of another murder and received a fourth life sentence in January 2010.